The Best Things To Do in Gibraltar

 Nature Reserve ticket: £18

 We planned on taking the Cable Car, but unfortunately, the Cable Car was closed for maintenance when we were in Gibraltar in January 2024 (one of the down-sides of traveling in low-season).
 A third option to get up The Rock is by going on a guided tour, which is what we eventually decided on doing.
-For £25 per person, a guide takes you to three viewpoints, two of which are filled with macaques.
+During the tour, the guide takes you to three viewpoints, two of which are filled with macaques.
 The tour is by minivan that seats eight people.
 The guide will tell you a bit about The Rock and about Gibraltar.
 Going with a tour guide is the best option if you don’t want to walk too much and/or if you’re short on time.
-We found our tour guide next to the entrance of Trafalgar Cemetery.
-We also saw guides offering tours on Cathedral Square, next to the Main Street.
-Be aware that you won’t enter the Nature Reserve on this tour, so you aren’t able to visit the attractions in the Nature Reserve.
+A ticket to the Nature Reserve is included in the tour.
+You can book the guided tour online through this link.

 The first stop of the tour was at Queens Balcony, offering beautiful views of the town of Gibraltar, as well as the Bay of Gibraltar and Spain.